tthorntone/AdNauseam-Wiki/Overview-of-uBlock's-network-filtering-engine:-details.md

 - Flexible syntax: from very broad to very narrow targeting.
 - Support cosmetic filtering (removal of DOM elements).
 - Can be loaded from a filter list: facilitate community-supported filter lists.
-- Can be used in other blockers supporting ABP-compatible filter syntax.
+- Compatibility: can be used in other blockers supporting ABP-compatible filter syntax.
     - Except for a few filter syntax extensions specific to uBlock not adopted by other blockers.

 Disadvantages: